adityaramesh/mnist_forgetting/README.md

 # Agenda

-- Create a version of `run_model.lua` file that saves the state of the model every 10 epochs to a new file.
-Train this model for 80 epochs so that we have a converged model and validation accuracy graph to compare against.
+- Train the fused models to convergence.
-- Use each of the partially trained to train a new model for 10, 20 and 30 epochs (separate trials, start first with 20), but only allow half of the weights in this new model to change.
-Save each "stage 2" model to a new file.
+- Train a baseline model for 200 epochs so that we can compare train/validation accuracy plots.
-- Train each of the "stage 2" models to convergence, but now allow all of the weights to change.
+- Create plots.

-- Also fix a subset of the weights of the converged model, and see if optimizing a smaller set of weights allows us to escape local minima.
+- Also fix a subset of the weights of the converged baseline model, and see if optimizing a smaller set of weights allows us to escape local minima.
   - Instead of fixing half the weights, try fixing smaller fractions to see if this helps.
 We would need to try different subsets this time, instead of just